Richard Lowe (cricketer, born 1904)

 Richard Geoffrey Harvey Lowe (11 June 1904 – 5 July 1986) was an English amateur sportsman who played first-class cricket and association football for Cambridge University during the 1920s.
-Lowe made one appearance for the England amateur football side, took a hat-trick bowling in the 1926 University Match and became a teacher after leaving university.
+Lowe made one appearance for the England amateur football team, took a hat-trick bowling in the 1926 University Match and became a teacher after leaving university.

 Early life

 Lowe was born at Wimbledon in what was then Surrey in 1904.
 The son of Lionel and Florence Lowe, his father worked in the civil service and Lowe was educated at Westminster School.
 At school he played for the cricket XI for four years, captaining the team in his final year.
 He played for 'The Rest' in 1922 against the Lord's Schools and for the Public Schools against the Army in both 1922 and 1923.
 He was considered one of the better schoolboy bowlers who could "swing the ball quite late" and one of the best all-rounders, being described as a "brilliant rather than sound" batsman.
 In his final year at Westminster he scored 668 runs at an average of 51 and took 51 wickets with his "distinctly pacey" bowling.